 4) Scientific names of plants & animals: Our policy is to correct the original spelling if necessary, but we do not attempt to give the current valid names of organisms.
 This would be a task for specialists on the taxonomy of the organisms in question and is beyond the scope of our project.

 Handwritten and typewritten text on envelopes is transcribed and the earliest postmark (usually on a stamp) is always transcribed.
 Any other postmarks on the front or back of the envelope are noted but are not transcribed.
 The only exception is when the earliest postmark is completely illegible or cut out of the envelope, in which case we transcribe the next earliest, if there is one.

 Accuracy of our Metadata & Transcripts

-The process of editing our transcripts and associated metadata is a work in progress which will take many years to complete and currently there are many errors in both.
+The process of editing our transcripts and associated metadata is a work in progress which will take many years to complete and currently there are many errors especially in the transcripts.
 Our project’s policy is, however, to make the information we have available to users at the earliest possible opportunity, even if it is incomplete and/or imperfect.
-The accuracy of our transcripts is indicated by their "transcription quality", which is shown below the transcript in Epsilon i.e.
+The accuracy of our transcripts is indicated by their 'editorial status', which is shown below the transcript in Epsilon i.e.